Types of Company: Classification and Meaning

 Based on Control

 A company that owns sufficient voting stock in one or more other companies to control their policies and management.
-Holding companies do not produce goods or services themselves but instead manage and control subsidiary companies, benefiting from their operations and profits.
+Holding companies do not produce goods or services but manage and control subsidiary companies, benefiting from their operations and profits.

 Subsidiary Company: